vendia/blog/posts/2022-07-25-lean-apps-for-teams.md

 ---
 title: 'What does a "lean app" mean for teams?'
-description: 'A look at the lean app approach to development: the principles, features, and benefits that enable better team collaboration, products, and business results.'
+description: 'A look at the lean app approach to development: The principles, features, and benefits that enable better team collaboration, products, and business results.'
 date: '2022-07-25'
 draft: true
 categories: